KILTprotocol/nextjs-sporran-credential-login/README.md

 #### JSON Web token

-Covering the JSON web token, known as JWT, management and creation is out of the scope of the project.
+Covering the JSON web token, known as JWT, management, and creation is out of the scope of the project.

 #### Verifier Setup

-In order to use the web3 login, the service needs its own DID and provide a [well known domain linkage credential](https://identity.foundation/specs/did-configuration/).
-A well known domain linkage credential provides a credential for users to verify the domain belongs to the given service.
+In order to use the web3 login, the service needs its own DID and must provide a [well-known domain linkage credential](https://identity.foundation/specs/did-configuration/).
+A well-known domain linkage credential provides a credential for users to verify the domain belongs to the given service.
 Creating a way to share public keys with the application and user.
-The DID configuration is used to prevent replay attacks and man in the middle attacks, more details can be found in the [credential Api specification](https://github.com/KILTprotocol/credential-api#man-in-the-middle).
+The DID configuration is used to prevent replay attacks and man-in-the-middle attacks, more details can be found in the [credential Api specification](https://github.com/KILTprotocol/credential-api#man-in-the-middle).

 You can create and attest your well known domain linkage credential or you can use the verification setup tool in the [KILT Distillery CLI](https://github.com/KILTprotocol/kilt-distillery-cli/).

-After you have a create the well known domain linkage for the application, you will need to add it to the `.env` file as shown below
+After you have created the well-known domain linkage for the application, you will need to add it to the `.env` file as shown below

 ```BASH
 VERIFIER_MNEMONIC="Enter your twelve word mnemonic phrase here "